Cutting the cord bill or fees is definitely a great way to save money. Did you know you can get internet without cable?

 If your in this 40% cutting things out of your budget that you don’t need, like cable, can help make a real impact.
 That money you save on cable each month can really add up, especially if you’re spending more than $20 a month.

-It might not be free home internet, but every dollar counts.
-So if you’re thinking about pulling the plug on cable or satellite television … DO.
+It might not be free home internet, but every dollar sure counts.
+So if you’re thinking about pulling the plug on cable or satellite television … you might as well DO.
 IT.